Looking for a cozy, comforting dal recipe? This masoor dal (red lentils) topped with crispy garlic oil is easy and flavorful.

 Key Ingredients

-Tomato: In Indian cooking, roma or plum tomatoes are recommended, even in the depths of winter.
-Why?
+Tomato: In Indian cooking, fresh roma or plum tomatoes are recommended, even in the depths of winter.
 Canned tomatoes are often too acidic; their flavors are too intense, and their texture does not break down in the same way as their fresh counterparts.

-On the other hand, fresh tomatoes offer a mild sweetness with just a bit of acidity to balance out the rest of the aromatics.
 If you can't find roma or plum tomatoes, opt for a larger beefsteak tomato.
 Avoid using cherry or grape tomatoes, which will not break down properly to create a paste.

+There are numerous ways to make this dish your own!
 I recommend trying this recipe once, as is, then using it more as a guide than a “strict” set of instructions.
 I’d love to see what you come up with!

 Storage and Reheating Instructions

-Store leftover dal in an airtight container in the fridge for 4-5 days.
+Store leftover dal in an airtight container in the fridge for 4 - 5 days.

 To reheat the dal, simply transfer it to a saucepan or stockpot and bring to a gentle simmer until warmed through.
 While the garlic tadka won't stay crispy, the dal on the whole keeps really well for a few days.

 The optimal texture depends on your own preference -- but generally, you want the lentils to almost fully disintegrate into a mushy, creamy texture.
 Some people like dal quite soupy, while others like a thicker puree.
-You can always add more water to loosen it up if you like!

 Additionally, when lentils cool, they will thicken so you may need to add more water later on (or if reheating the dish).